setcooki/wp/README.md

 define('PLUGINDIR', realpath(dirname(__FILE__) . '/../your_path_to_plugin_folder'));
 ```

-this will prevent wordpress setting the plugin path from WP_CONTENT_DIR which when having symlinked /plugins folder outside
+this will prevent wordpress setting the plugin path from `WP_CONTENT_DIR` which when having symlinked /plugins folder outside
-wordpress root will return a wrong value
+wordpress root will return a wrong value.